 “It is a treat to hire back a guy who played, led and made a difference in our program,” head coach John Stiegelmeier said in announcing the hire.
 “Jimmy Rogers is a coach who will get everything out of each and every one of our linebackers.”

-A native of Hamilton, Ariz., Rogers most recently served as a graduate assistant at Florida Atlantic University in Boca Raton, Fla.
+A native of Hamilton, Ariz., Rogers previously served as a graduate assistant at Florida Atlantic University in Boca Raton, Fla.
 He spent the fall of 2012 as an offensive graduate assistant, working with the offensive line.
 In the spring of 2013 he transitioned to the defensive side of the ball as he worked with the team’s linebackers.